dangoslen/dangoslen-me-site/content/blog/thought-leadership.md

 </center>

 The other week I saw a pretty upsetting Tweet by Allen Holub.
 Holub is an Agile coach and software thought leader.
+A lot of his focus is on helping teams get away from process and "Agile-ish" workflows to workflows centered on team productivity.

 He wrote the following:

 <a href="https://twitter.com/allenholub/status/1491168642586710016">